It's Grim Up North: Critical reception

 In 2005, Freaky Trigger placed it at number 81 in their list of "The Top 100 Songs of All Time," with a writer for the webzine saying the record is "not a fucking joke.
 It’s the best British single of the 1990s."
 In 1999, the website's founder Tom Ewing also included the song at number 75 in his list of the "Top 100 Singles of the 1990s", saying "“It’s Grim Up North” is a document of one of pop's most individual bands at their imaginative peak.
 It boils down to a man in his late 30s, and a mate, doing exactly what they want to do, without fear or compromise or cant, and getting it into the Top 40 to boot.
 And that makes this not only an excellent single, but a genuinely inspirational one".

 Locations

-In order of counties these villages/towns/cities/suburbs which are mentioned in the song are in: